NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 such that pixels at or below threshold are under water, and those above threshold are on land.

-It was experimentally found that it is best to use band 7 for Digital Globe multispectral images to find this water threshold, as in them the water appears universally darker than the land.
+It was experimentally found that it is best to use band 7 (near infrared) for Digital Globe multispectral images to find this water threshold, as in them the water appears universally darker than the land.

 A manual approach for finding this threshold in an image is pick some sample pixels in ``stereo_gui`` over the water region, with the pixel of the largest value declared as the threshold.
 How to do this is described in :numref:`thresh`.

-ASP provides a tool for finding the threshold in automated way based on histogram analysis.
-Its reference page, which explains how to install its dependencies and its command-line options, can be found in :numref:`bathy_threshold_calc`.
+ASP provides two tools for finding the threshold in automated way based on histogram analysis.
+One is ``bathy_threshold_calc.py`` (:numref:`bathy_threshold_calc`), and the second one is ``otsu_threshold`` (:numref:`otsu_threshold`).
+This last tool produces a somewhat higher threshold compared to the other one.

-This program works based on the observation that in such an image the water appears darker than the land, hence, in a histogram of the pixels in the image, the water and land appear as two noticeable peaks, with a good value for the threshold then being the image value at the bottom of the valley between those peaks.
+The ``bathy_threshold_calc.py`` program works based on the observation that, since in such an image the water appears darker than the land, then in a histogram of the pixels in the image, the water and land appear as two noticeable peaks, with a good value for the threshold then being the image value at the bottom of the valley between those peaks.

 For robustness to noise, this histogram is approximated by a kernel-density estimate (``KDE``) using Gaussian kernels.
 It is very